jhtkoo0426/jhtkoo0426/README.md

-# Hi there 👋, I'm Justin!!
+# Hi there 👋, I'm Justin!
 I am a final year student studying for a Bachelors in Computer Science at University College London.
 Meanwhile, I'm deep-diving into machine learning and fine-tuning my trading bot for stocking trading as leisure.

 ---